rpsft/etlbox/ETLBoxDocu/articles/dataflow/dataflow_linking_execution.md

 E.g. this is possible graph for you dataflow:

 ```
-DBSource1 ---> RowTransformation1 -|
+DbSource1 ---> RowTransformation1 -|
-DBSource2 -|-> RowTransformation2 -|-> DBDestination
+DbSource2 -|-> RowTransformation2 -|-> DbDestination
-CSVSource -|
+CsvSource -|
 ```

-In this example graph, RowTransformation2 has two inputs: DBSource2 & CSVSource.
-Also, DBDestination has two inputs:
+In this example graph, RowTransformation2 has two inputs: DbSource2 & CsvSource.
+Also, DbDestination has two inputs:
 RowTransformation1 & RowTransformation2.
-The DBDestination will complete when data from all sources (DBSource1, DBSource2, CSVSource) was written into the data flow and arrived at the DBDestination.
+The DbDestination will complete when data from all sources (DbSource1, DbSource2, CsvSource) was written into the data flow and arrived at the DbDestination.

 *Note*: When you want to merge you data of multiple source before any further processing, consider using the `MergeJoin`.
 If you want to split your data, you can use the `Multicast`.